-Frequency/market practice: Choice of adjustment method generally depends on the calculation methods of the purchase price and the type of business operated by the target.
+Frequency/market practice: choice of adjustment method generally depends on the calculation methods of the purchase price and the type of business operated by the target.
 Net debt (or net cash) and working capital adjustments are common.
 Net assets value adjustments are less common.

-Frequency/market practice: Rarely.
+Frequency/market practice: rarely.
 Collars are not common.

-Frequency/market practice: Buyer usually has responsibility to ensure target company prepares this, but the seller also taking responsibility is especially seen where the seller is continuing e.g., in owner-managed companies with earn-out arrangements.
+Frequency/market practice: buyer usually has responsibility to ensure target company prepares this, but the seller also taking responsibility is especially seen where the seller is continuing e.g., in owner-managed companies with earn-out arrangements.

-Frequency/market practice: Rarely to fairly common as this does not necessarily occur.
-Third-party experts are used, as designated by the parties, to review the closing balance sheet if there is a dispute between the parties regarding calculation of the purchase price adjustment (art.
+Frequency/market practice: the closing balance sheet is rarely audited.
+Third-party experts are generally used, as designated by the parties, to review the closing balance sheet post-closing if there is a dispute between the parties regarding calculation of the purchase price adjustment (art.
 1592, French Civil Code).

-Frequency/market practice: Rarely to fairly common, in circumstances where the sellers continue managing the target company after closing or, in case of a disagreement or the valuation of the target between the parties (in particular for start-up or tech companies for which the buyer may have difficulties to assess the "real" value for the target); otherwise fairly uncommon.
+Frequency/market practice: rarely to fairly common, in circumstances where the sellers continue managing the target company after closing or, in case of a disagreement or the valuation of the target between the parties (in particular for start-up or tech companies for which the buyer may have difficulties to assess the "real" value for the target); otherwise fairly uncommon.

-Frequency/market practice: Fairly common, in circumstances where it is for the purpose of securing both the purchase price adjustment and the indemnification obligations of the seller under the representations and warranties, specific indemnification cases and breach of covenants.
+Frequency/market practice: fairly common, in circumstances where it is for the purpose of securing both the purchase price adjustment and the indemnification obligations of the seller under the representations and warranties, specific indemnification cases and breach of covenants.
+In addition, an escrow mechanism is often used under asset deals qualifying as transfer of going concerns (cessions de fonds de commerce) to secure the payment of the purchase price during the post-closing opposition period of the creditors.